 “Negative media spreads very, very quickly”

-“If we get a lot of negative media, it’s really hard to recover from that dent in trust in the brand,” she adds.
+“If we get a lot of negative press, it’s really hard to recover from that dent in trust in the brand,” she adds.
 “Often the damage has already been done.
 We’re so dependent on trust – it’s what our brand is all about.”
 It’s an acute challenge for many of the health tech startups garnering good and bad headlines at the moment (such as digital doctor Babylon).

 Get the Sifted Newsletter